prijwal/Computer-network-question/What happen when you search google.com on your browser.md

 Port | 443
 Ip | ?

-For IP address, we need to Look up upon DNS ( Domain name server )
+For IP address, we need to Look up on DNS ( Domain name server )

 ## DNS loop up